jakobroenn02/AssaultCube-Internal/README.md

    ```bash
    cp appsettings.example.json appsettings.json
    ```
-2. Fill in the database section; the loader parses it through `LoadConfig` and builds a DSN with sensible defaults for timeouts.【F:config.go†L1-L70】
+2. Fill in the database section; the loader parses it through `LoadConfig` and builds a DSN with sensible defaults for timeouts.
 3. Keep `appsettings.json` out of version control—only the example file is committed.

 Example configuration: